Parad0xF/Penetration-Testing-Tools-py/README.md

 ---

 ## Netcat.py

 The `netcat.py` script is a powerful tool for network exploration and security auditing.
 Please note that it is specifically designed for Linux operating systems.

 Before using `netcat.py`, ensure that you are in a Linux environment.

+## tcp_client.py

+The `tcp_client.py` script is a client implementation for TCP (Transmission Control Protocol) communication.
+It allows you to establish a connection with a TCP server and send/receive data over the network.

+## tcp_server.py

+The `tcp_server.py` script is a server implementation for TCP (Transmission Control Protocol) communication.
+It listens for incoming connections from TCP clients and handles their requests.

+## udp_client.py

+The `udp_client.py` script is a client implementation for UDP (User Datagram Protocol) communication.
+It allows you to send UDP packets to a specific server and receive responses.